 Below is a list of retailers/nurseries selling cactus seed and plants.
-I've only listed sites I've done business with.
+I've only listed vendors I've done business with.

 If you are looking to buy peyote seeds or plants, please check your local laws before doing so.
 All parts of peyote (Lophophora williamsii) plants and the seeds thereof are classified as Schedule I substances in the United States.
 Also, peyote is illegal to posses in France, Russia, and possibly more countries.